dungwoong/dungwoong/README.md

+Hello!
+My name is Kevin :D

-# Complete list of my skills
+Here is a complete list of my skills:
+ - compute